 In the earlier version, when tapping on the microphone button in Gboard, the keyboard would be replaced by a voice typing interface.
 The new update provides a microphone icon on the top right in order to avoid crashing the keyboard.
 This not only provides a better solution but also provides a mechanism to stop voice input by simply tapping anywhere on the keyboard.
 This solution greatly aids users of lower-end smartphones, which would take longer to crash the keyboard and open up the voice typing UI.

 The new update also brings GIF suggestions, which allow users to pick from multiple GIF options when writing a message.

-The input is switched to a text field and on every key press; the text is automatically translated and pasted in the app.
+The input is switched to a text field and with every key press; the text is automatically translated and pasted into the app.
 However, this feature is not available in offline mode.